WickedyWick/zemljopis-ts-be/README.md

 decision -> samo prihvati nekosenu latinicu i cirilicu. nepismeni neka ne igraju

+### Current biggest obstacle (mini blog)
+Since this is a round based game there are timers, many timers.
+I do not like idea of having lots of timer objects running at the same time.

+Solution was to create index in redis with basic informaton about the room and expiresAt field that stores unix timestamp of when timer is supposed to expire and having one global timer running at 1 second interval.

+At timer execution redis index is checked for any records wheere expiresAt < current timestamp.
+Since nodejs timers work that way if all things needed are not executed in set interval next execution won't start and it can cause delay.
+Workaround this is just to dump tiny data fetched from redis to queue and delete redis key.
+Then queue is working on its own pace and not ommiting timer.

 ### Current sprint (Run to Alpha)
 #### DONE